unforgiven2/Breast-Cancer-Anlayst/README.md

 -Useing classification at ml

--tried to make the data understandable with graphs and useing ProfilReport
+-Tried to make the data understandable with graphs and useing ProfilReport

 DATA